RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 ---

 ## [Chem Store](http://depts.washington.edu/chem/facilserv/stockroom/index.html) Purchasing
 1. [Search the store catalog](https://idp.u.washington.edu/idp/profile/SAML2/Redirect/SSO?execution=e1s1) or just go down to 036 Bagley Hall and ask for your product.
+If you are off-campus, you must use a VPN such as [Husky OnNet](https://itconnect.uw.edu/connect/uw-networks/about-husky-onnet/use-husky-onnet/) to connect to the UW network.
 2. They will need to know your lab, your name, and the budget number.
 They will give you a sales receipt for your purchase, but you don't need to submit this anywhere.
 3. Update the [Roberts Lab Purchasing Log](https://docs.google.com/spreadsheets/d/1DHXiiEzWhh0XHnEMvKz4TX10e69ErOWHv5Jo-ouk6x8/edit?usp=sharing)
   - Spreadsheet is organized by date ordered.